-Jacob Tierney has discussed the initial pushback he faced for including sex scenes in Heated Rivalry season one.
+Jacob Tierney has opened up about the initial pushback he faced for including sex scenes in Heated Rivalry season one.

-Since November, the gay hockey romance series – which stars Connor Storrie and Hudson Williams – has captured the undivided attention of the gays, girls and theys worldwide.
+Since its November premiere, the gay hockey romance series – starring Connor Storrie and Hudson Williams – has captured the undivided attention of gays, girls, and theys worldwide.

-Based on Rachel Reid’s hit novel, Heated Rivalry follows Shane Hollander (Williams) and Ilya Rozanov (Storrie), two elite professional hockey players who have a fierce rivalry on the ice but harbour a secret romantic relationship behind closed doors.
+Based on Rachel Reid’s hit novel, Heated Rivalry follows Shane Hollander (Williams) and Ilya Rozanov (Storrie), two elite professional hockey players who maintain a fierce rivalry on the ice while harboring a secret romantic relationship behind closed doors.

 The official synopsis reads: “What begins as a secret fling between confused teenagers at 17 evolves into a years-long journey of love, denial and self-discovery.
 Over the next eight years, as they chase glory on the ice, they struggle to navigate their feelings off it.